CrazyCloudCraft/wikitest/Creating-Placeholders-using-Expansions.md

   /**
    * The placeholder identifier should go here.
-   * This is what tells PlaceholderAPI to call our onRequest method to obtain
+   * <br>This is what tells PlaceholderAPI to call our onRequest
-   * a value if a placeholder starts with our identifier.
+   * method to obtain a value if a placeholder starts with our
+   * identifier.
-   * This must be unique and can not contain % or _
+   * <br>This must be unique and can not contain % or _
    *
    * @return The identifier in {@code %<identifier>_<value>%} as String.
    */